Get insider access

 Edge

 This monitor has a terrible edge-lit local dimming feature.
 There are four dimming zones that only slightly improve contrast.
 Zone transitions are slow and visible, and the local dimming doesn't improve the picture quality in HDR.
-The setting to control it is called Dynamic Dimming and it can't be used with the Black Frame Insertion feature.
-It automatically turns on in HDR.
+The setting to control it is called Dynamic Dimming, and it automatically turns on in HDR.

 7.7